PavanRangani/docs/docs/prd/banking/banking.md

 ### Delete
 - Active or Disposed both accounts can be deleted any time.
 On click opens delete confirmation dialog.
 - When `Funding Account` or `Checking` account is linked to any LP wire instruction, funding account can't be deleted.
 For this, shows delete not possible dialog.
+- When any `Funding Account` is linked to task, system shows a proper message in the delete confirmation dialog.
+- If the user selects the funding account in multi select which is used in the task, the system won’t allow it to delete it.
+It shows the delete not possible dialog.
 - If bank account is linked as `EFTPS` with any `Tax return`, delete is not allowed
 - Same way if Bank account is linked with any Insurance, delete is not allowed